vladmandic/human/README.md

   Compatible with *WebWorker* execution
   Compatible with *WebView*
 - **NodeJS**:
+  Compatibile with *WASM* backend for executions on architectures where *tensorflow* binaries are not available
+  Compatible with *tfjs-node* using software execution via *tensorflow* shared libraries
-  Compatible with both software *tfjs-node* and
+  Compatible with *tfjs-node* using GPU-accelerated execution via *tensorflow* shared libraries and nVidia CUDA
-  GPU accelerated backends *tfjs-node-gpu* using CUDA libraries

 <br>